 AMD also leans on its Ryzen 5 3400G and Ryzen 3 3200G APUs to fend off Intel's Core i5-10500 and i5-10400.
 AMD's models come with potent Vega graphics units that enable low-end gaming across a broad spate of titles.
 Intel's chips can't hold a candle there—you'll need a discrete GPU if you plan to do any meaningful gaming.
-Which is why the i5-9400F and i3-9100F are so attractive, as they shave $50 off the price for users that intend to buy a dedicated graphics card anyway.

 Neither vendor offers integrated graphics units (iGPU) with their HEDT chips.
 Still, even though Intel sells its graphics-less F-Series chips for a discount, it holds the advantage of having a graphics option across the full breadth of its mainstream product stack.

-In contrast, AMD only offers integrated graphics on its APU models, which means you'll need a discrete graphics card (GPU) for any chip that has more than four cores (or costs more than ~$150).
-That's a significant disadvantage for most mainstream users that aren't interested in gaming, and also eliminates a big chunk of the professional/OEM markets.
+In contrast, AMD only offers integrated graphics on its APU models, which means you'll need a discrete graphics card (GPU) for any retail chip that has more than four cores (or costs more than ~$150).
+That's a significant disadvantage for most mainstream users that aren't interested in gaming and also eliminates a big chunk of the professional/OEM markets.
 Intel's iGPUs are mostly useless for gaming but are useful for display and QuickSync purposes, while AMD's iGPUs offer the best gaming experience, hands down.
 However, AMD's limited selection cuts it out a significant portion of the market.

 Winner: AMD.
 When you compare AMD vs Intel CPU specifications, you can see that AMD offers more cores and/or threads at every price point, more cache, support for faster memory, and PCIe 4.0 for the mid-range and high end.
-From the top of the HEDT market to the high-end, mid-range and low-end sectors, AMD has a capable Ryzen processor that offers more value than comparable Intel models.
+From the top of the HEDT market to the high-end, mid-range, and low-end sectors, AMD has a capable Ryzen processor that offers more value than comparable Intel models.

 AMD vs Intel CPU Overclocking